Our Alert System

 The border is closed, except for New Zealand citizens and residents, and a small number of limited exceptions — such as critical workers.
 Exemptions are managed by Immigration New Zealand (external link).

-Anyone returning to New Zealand from overseas must complete 14 days in managed-isolation before returning to the community.
+Anyone returning to New Zealand from overseas legally must complete 14 days in managed isolation or quarantine before returning to the community.

 Keeping COVID-19 out means we need to identify any cases if they emerge.

 At this stage, our greatest risk of COVID-19 is via our border.
 Testing is prioritised for people who are most likely to have COVID-19.
 Let your health professional know if you have travelled internationally in the past 14 days, or if you have been in contact with a confirmed or probable case.